 !We embrace equality, diversity, and inclusiveness in our lab!

 Hello, this is Dr. Jingwen Frances Jin.
-Here is the information for students who are interested in working with me.
+All information for people who are interested in working with me is on this page.

-Theme 1: using experimental, neuroimaging and computational tools to understand emotion processing
+Theme 1 (basic affective science): using experimental, neuroimaging and computational tools to understand uncertainty processing in the context of emotion-related decision-making

 -